Cupping The Stored Cold Out

 5 – Warm and dry a large cup.
 Do not try to remove cold with a cold cup – you will be allowing more in.

 6 – Oil around the navel.
 If a hairy man, lots of oil – you need the suction to stay strong for the duration of the treatment.
-Sometimes I have gotten the man to shave around it but over oiling is enough.
+Initially I asked the man to shave around it but over oiling is enough.

 7 – Get a (preferably pre warmed) 50 cent piece and place it in a tissue – the cheapest/less luxuriant) are the best.
 Twirl the tissue around, so it has a tail, and tear off what would possibly curl over when lit.